Climate-CAFE/Climate-CAFE.github.io/handbook/tutorial.md

 - Contributions should be relevant to climate and health research.
 - The submission of processed derivatives or expansions of data accessible through existing sharing resources (ie: SEDAC, Google Earth Engine) are encouraged.
 - Contributions should be in line with the licensing of raw source data.
-- Data contributors should only post data that they own, have generated, or have been granted permission to reshare in a manipulated version (ie: census data).
+- Data contributors should only post data that they own, have generated, or have been granted permission to reshare for increased accessibility (ie: census data).
-- If you are uploading raw source data that can be reposted for easier accessibility to the climate and health community, please note this in the Title and Description
+- If you are uploading raw source data for easier accessibility to the climate and health community, please note this in the Title and Description
 - No restricted access data (ie: data including personal identifying information) should be shared through the CAFE Collection.
 Contributions will be widely accessible to Harvard Dataverse users.

 ## File Formatting and Size Limitations